Ingwie/OpenAVRc_Hw/BurcAnaTx/doc/PTR-6A/PTR-6A.md

 You can see the wiring for the two proportional sticks and more precisely, the wiring of channels 5 and 6.
 On this PTR-6A, channels 5 and 6 cannot be used because they are not fully proportional; the radio only recognizes the positions 1000, 1500, and 2000 milliseconds.
-The only solution is to repurpose one of the four channels corresponding to the sticks.

 <table border="2">
 <tr>